broadinstitute/gnomad-mitochondria/README.md

 	* "artifact_prone_site": Variant overlaps a site that is known to be problematic.
 Applied in combine_vcfs.py.
 	* "indel_stack": All samples with the given indel were multiallelic for heteroplasmic indels at the site.
 	* "npg": No pass genotype.
 No sample had a pass genotype for the variant.
-* Flags "common_low_heteroplasmy" variants, which are variants found at an overall frequency of > 0.001 across all samples with a PASS genotype and heteroplasmy level > 0 and < 50% (includes variants < vaf_filter_threshold  which are subsequently filtered)
+* Flags "common_low_heteroplasmy" variants, which are variants found at an overall frequency of > 0.001 across all samples with a PASS genotype and heteroplasmy level > 0 and < 50% (includes variants < vaf-filter-threshold  which are subsequently filtered)
-* Sets genotypes < vaf_filter_threshold (default: 0.01) to homoplasmic reference
+* Sets genotypes < vaf-filter-threshold (default: 0.01) to homoplasmic reference
-* Sets non-PASS genotypes and genotypes with heteroplasmy < min_het_threshold (default: 0.10) to missing
+* Sets non-PASS genotypes and genotypes with heteroplasmy < min-het-threshold (default: 0.10) to missing
 * Outputs summary of variant statistics and applied filters ("stats.txt" and "stats_pass.txt")

 Required inputs: